Advandz/Advandz/README.md

 	/controllers 	- where all controllers are to be placed /models 		- where all models are to be placed
 	/views			- where all views are to be placed
-		/default	- a collection of related display components /css
-			/images
-			/javascript
+/assets             - where all assets are to be placed
-/assets             - where all assets are to be placed /cache              - where cached views are stored (must be writable to use) /components			- where components are placed
+    /css            - where all styles are to be placed /images         - where all images are to be placed /javascript     - where all scripts are to be placed /cache              - where cached views are stored (must be writable to use) /components			- where components are placed
 /config				- where configuration files are to be stored